Get started with Microsoft 365 for healthcare organizations

 Details for Cerner EHR and Epic EHR requirements

-All users of the Bookings app and all staff participating in meetings must have a license that supports Teams Meeting scheduling*.
+All staff who conduct meetings must have a license that supports Teams Meeting scheduling*.

 |Care coordination and collaboration||Clinicians and staff can collaborate internally on schedules, documents, tasks, and so on.||Users must have an appropriate license*.|